massi08/angular-starterkit/README.md

 - Multiple environments setup (prod, preprod, stage, prestage, local)
 - A buildspec.yml for AWS CI/CD via Code Pipeline
 - Hot reloading & live relaoding :fire:
 - Browser language detection and translations
+- NGXS Store configured to work in hmr

 You can use all commands in the scripts section in ``package.json`` file.